 Materials

-To create the stimuli, we generated a series of letter-number pairs (e.g., A 15) using the following process, which was modeled after Huff et al. (2015).
+To create the stimuli, we generated a series of letter-number pairs (e.g., A 15) using the following process, which was modeled after Huff et al. (2015) and Minear and Shah (2008).
 First, an equal number of consonants and vowels were randomly generated, with the constraint that the letters were always selected from A, D, E, H, I, J, O, P, S, or U. A series of numbers was then randomly generated between 1 and 99, with the constraint that half of the numbers selected were even.
 To create the letter-number pairs, the list of randomly generated consonants was split in half, such that half were paired with odd numbers, while the remaining half were paired with even numbers.
 This process was then repeated for vowels.
 This resulted in an equal number of each of the four possible stimulus pair types (Consonant-Odd, Consonant-Even, Vowel-Odd, Vowel-Even) within each block.
 Letters and numbers repeated within blocks, however, pairs were arranged within each block such that letters and/or numbers did not repeat on consecutive trials.

 Procedure

 The CVOE task presented participants with two sets of instructions, which either differed between blocks (pure blocks) or varied between trials (switch blocks).
 For each trial, a letter-number pair was presented in the center of the computer screen, with the letter always appearing on the left-side of the pair and the number always appearing on the right (e.g., A 15).
 Participants were tasked with either classifying whether the letter was a consonant/vowel (CV trials) or whether the number was odd/even (OE trials).
 Specifically, participants were instructed to press the q key for consonants/odd numbers or the p key for vowels/even numbers.
 These keys were selected given they are on opposites sides of a standard QWERTY keyboard.
 Depending on a trial’s task-set, the words consonant or vowel and odd or even were presented at the top of the screen in the left and right corners, respectively.
-This was provided as a reminder to participants of the key mappings for the response types.
+This was provided as a reminder to participants of the key mappings for the response types and were provided for all trials, regardless of block type.
 Individual trials were self-paced, and participants were instructed to respond as quickly as possible while maintaining accuracy.
 Stimuli were presented in 30-point Courier New font, and trials were presented with a 500 ms intertrial delay.

 Trials were arranged into four blocks, with each block containing an equal distribution of q and p responses.
 Following the design of Huff et al. (2015), participants first completed two pure blocks (CV and OE) before completing two switch blocks (alternating runs and random sequencing).
-Participants initially completed a set of 10 practice trials which corresponded to the first pure block’s task (CV or OE) and received verbal feedback on their performance.
+For each pure block, participants were informed of which task-set to use when completing each trial (CV or OE) prior to beginning the block.
+Participants initially completed a set of 10 practice trials which corresponded to the first pure block’s task and received verbal feedback on their performance.
 Following completion of the practice phase, participants immediately began the first pure block.
 Pure blocks each contained 96 trials and focused exclusively on one of the two tasks, with one block containing the CV task and the other the OE task.
-Following completion of the first pure block, participants completed a second set of practice trials (corresponding to the task in the second pure block) before completing the second pure block.
+Following completion of the first pure block, participants completed the second block, which utilized the remaining task-set.
+This block again began with a set of 10 practice trials (corresponding to the task in the second pure block), and particpants again received verbal feedback before completing the second pure block.